Email marketers are, in my experience, pretty awesome people. They are the unsung heroes of digital marketing departments.

 “Now that we’ve determined the optimal effort required for segmentation effectiveness, it’s time for me to refocus on in-segment optimisation.

 “However, of course, I can’t predict the future.
-So what I suggest is switching a small amount of our planned budget for
+So what I suggest is switching a small amount of our planned budget for to email marketing, so I can further improve our campaigns.

 “What this will mean is either 1) we keep making money from email; or 2) we make more money from email by testing out new stuff.”